haka-security/haka/doc/developer/build.rst

 .. note::

-    The installation instructions are for Debian.
+    The build instructions are for Debian.
 It will need to be adapted to other platform.

 Dependencies
 ------------